 Air Conditioning systems have become part of many homeowners’ lifestyles, especially during the hot Calgary summers.
 Since the summer period is unavoidable, we have to blend in and find ways to cool the indoors of our homes.
 This article centers on AC not working in house.

-AC’s usually have a tendency of not working or breaking down when someone needs them the most.
-Most people don”t understand how to troubleshoot an air conditioner.
+AC’s usually tend not to work or break down when someone needs them the most.
+Most people don’t understand how to troubleshoot an air conditioner.

 Troubleshooting an air conditioner takes knowledge about its components, how it works, and the possible complications that can cause your AC to malfunction.

 Parts of Your AC